vitaly-guzun/homelab/SECURITY.md

   application authentication.
 - Use Tailscale ACLs/grants for private routes.
 Do not enable Funnel unless a service is deliberately intended to be public.
-- Keep the Linkding work hostname behind Cloudflare Access.
-Require the intended user identity and, when stable, the corporate VPN egress IP range; the Tunnel alone is not an authorization boundary.
+- Keep `linkding-work.vitalyguzun-homelab.com` behind Cloudflare Access.
+Use an exact email address as the Allow policy's `Emails` selector, not a generic One-time PIN login-method selector.
+When stable, also require the corporate VPN egress IP range.
+The Tunnel and Linkding login alone are not substitutes for the Access policy.
+- Create or verify the Access application before publishing a Tunnel DNS route.
+  Deleting a DNS route does not delete its Tunnel; retain `linkding-proxmox` while the Linkding work route is in use.
 - Use unique credentials and least-privilege service accounts.
 Backups contain sensitive configuration and require the same protection as the source.